Allosteric regulation: Energy sensing model

-An example of this model is seen with the Mycobacterium tuberculosis, a bacterium that is perfectly suited to adapt to living in the macrophages of humans.
+An example of this model is seen with the enzyme pyruvate kinase of Mycobacterium tuberculosis, a bacterium that is perfectly suited to adapt to living in the macrophages of humans.
 The enzyme's sites serve as a communication between different substrates.
 Specifically between AMP and G6P.
 Sites like these also serve as a sensing mechanism for the enzyme's performance.

 Positive modulation

-Positive allosteric modulation (also known as allosteric activation) occurs when the binding of one ligand enhances the attraction between substrate molecules and other binding sites.
-An example is the binding of oxygen molecules to hemoglobin, where oxygen is effectively both the substrate and the effector.
-The allosteric, or "other", site is the active site of an adjoining protein subunit.
-The binding of oxygen to one subunit induces a conformational change in that subunit that interacts with the remaining active sites to enhance their oxygen affinity.
+Positive allosteric modulation (also known as allosteric activation) occurs when the binding of one ligand enhances the affinity of other binding sites.
+An example is the binding of oxygen molecules to hemoglobin, where oxygen is both the physiological ligand and the modulator (or effector).
+Here, the allosteric, or "other", site is the equivalent binding site of another protein subunit.
+The binding of oxygen to one subunit induces a conformational change in that subunit that interacts with the remaining binding sites to enhance their oxygen affinity.
+This type of allosteric modulation is also known as homotropic allostery or cooperativity as it describes the allosteric interaction between equivalent sites in an oligomeric protein.

 Another example of allosteric activation is seen in cytosolic IMP-GMP specific 5'-nucleotidase II (cN-II), where the affinity for substrate GMP increases upon GTP binding at the dimer interface.
+As the two sites are not equivalent, this type of cooperativity is heterotropic.